jillesvangurp/kotlin4example/src/test/kotlin/com/jillesvangurp/kotlin4example/docs/intro.md

 And there's of course nothing wrong with that approach.
 However, I wanted more.
 I wanted to actually run the snippets, be able to grab the output, and generate documentation using the Github flavor of markdown.
-Also, I did not want to deal with keeping track of snippet ids, their code comments, etc. Instead I wanted to mix code and documentation and be able to refactor both code and documentation easily.
+Also, I did not want to deal with keeping track of snippet ids, their code comments, etc. Instead, I wanted to mix code and documentation and be able to refactor both code and documentation easily.

 ## How Does it work?